sunsetseatime/crypto-news/readme/README.md

 - **On-chain analysis** uses Ethplorer (Ethereum) and explorer APIs where supported; if a holder endpoint is unavailable, use Covalent/GoldRush as the fallback.
 - On-chain holder analysis currently supports EVM chains (Ethereum/BSC/Polygon/Arbitrum/Optimism/Base).
 Solana token holder analysis is not included in v1.
 - The system tries free explorers first, then falls back to Covalent if you have that key set
-- Holder concentration risk flags coins where top 10 wallets hold >50% or top 20 hold >70% of supply
+- Ownership concentration is graded **Low / Medium / High / Unknown** based on how much supply the top holders control (and what type of holders they are).
-- `reports/Summary.md` includes an “On-chain Holder Snapshot” section when data is available (top holders + EOA/contract hints).
+- `reports/Summary.md` includes an “On-chain Holder Snapshot” section when data is available (top holders + wallet/smart contract hints).
 - **Free tier limits**: 5 calls/sec, 100k calls/day per explorer (plenty for daily scanning)

 ## Creating a Desktop Shortcut (If Needed)